-The Corporation's business strategies are based on leveraging an integrated platform of media assets.
-The Corporation's strategies include offering multiplatform advertising solutions, generating and distributing content across a spectrum of media properties and assets, pursuing cross promotional opportunities, strengthening its position as telecommunications leader, introducing new and enhanced products and services, enhancing its advanced wireline and wireless networks, further expanding into new geographies, developing high quality and premium content, further integrating the operations of its subsidiaries and maximizing customer satisfaction across its business.
+The Corporation's strategies include strengthening its position as telecommunications leader, introducing new and enhanced products and services, enhancing its advanced wireline and wireless networks, further expanding into new geographic areas, offering multiplatform advertising solutions, generating and distributing content across a spectrum of media properties and assets, leveraging an integrated platform of media assets, pursuing cross promotional opportunities, develop quality exclusive content, further integrating the operations of its subsidiaries and maximizing customer satisfaction across its business.
 The Corporation may not be able to implement these strategies successfully or realize their anticipated results fully or at all, and their implementation may be costlier or more challenging than initially planned.
 In addition, its ability to successfully implement these strategies could be adversely affected by a number of factors beyond its control, including operating difficulties, increased dependence on third party suppliers and service providers, increased ongoing operating costs, regulatory developments, regulatory approvals, general or local economic conditions, increased competition, technological changes, any restrictive measures put in place in order to contain an outbreak of a contagious disease or other adverse public health development, and other factors described in this section.
 Any material failure to implement its strategies could have an adverse effect on its reputation, business, financial condition, prospects, and results of operations, as well as on its ability to meet its obligations, including its ability to service its indebtedness.